GLOBAL MARKETS-Dow, S&P 500 hit record highs on greater risk tolerance

 By Sam Forgione

-intraday record high by about 8 points, while the Dow rose to
+intraday record high by more than 12 points, while the Dow Jones

 Increasing prospects of global economic health boosted